 Life Behind the Scenes

-The ex-waiter participated in a Reddit AMA (Ask Me Anything), providing an honest account of what life was like working on a cruise ship.
+The ex-waiter participated in a Reddit AMA (Ask Me Anything) in mid-2025, providing an honest account of what life was like working on a cruise ship.
 Their ship sailed under a Maltese flag, so experiences might vary slightly across lines, but many aspects will feel familiar to frequent cruisers.

 According to them, automatic gratuities were included in their base salary, and they could earn extra bonuses depending on departmental performance.
 Guests also had the option to leave cash tips in envelopes distributed near the end of the sailing, with space to write down crew members’ names and departments.